 By Air: You arrive through Jomo Kenyatta International Airport and Wilson Airports.

 What to see and what to do at Nairobi National Park

 The annual wildebeest and zebra migration takes place from July to October when 1.5 million animals migrate in search of water and grazing.
 The best time to see this incredible movement is in July and August.

 The endangered black rhinoceros is protected here and the park supplies black rhinos to other national parks.
-Other major wildlife attractions to the park include the lion, cheetah, leopards, buffaloes, giraffes, hyena and zebras.
+Other major wildlife attractions in the park include the lion, cheetah, leopards, buffaloes, giraffes, hyenas,s and zebras.